blubskye/fred/CONTRIBUTING.md

 2. Make your changes ✨
 3. Open a Pull Request against the `next` branch

-I read every PR with a smile and I’m always happy to help, answer questions, or refine things together.
+I read every PR  and I’m always happy to help, answer questions, or refine things together.
 No pressure at all!

 ### Friendly guidelines ✨
 - Try to keep changes focused (but it’s okay if it’s not perfect!)